secretstartups/handbook/business-technology/team-member-enablement/onboarding101/index.html.md

 ### Laptop Setup: Linux

-There are no specific instructions to setting up a Linux device as this will depend on the flavor of Linux.
-Your best friend will be Google in this case!
-However please feel free to reach out in #Linux slack channel or #it_help for assistance!
+Check out [this detailed page](https://about.gitlab.com/handbook/tools-and-tips/linux/) on setting up your Linux laptop.
+Also feel free to reach out in #Linux slack channel or #it_help for assistance!

 ## Need Help?

-If you need further assistance with setting up your Macbook please join our weekly onboarding call scheduled every tuesday (Check your Calendar!) or reach out to us in slack in the #it-help channel.
+If you need further assistance with setting up your Macbook please join our weekly onboarding call scheduled every tuesday (Check your Calendar!) or reach out to us in slack in the #it_help channel.

 ## Extra Setup